• Skip to main content

 Bedtime snacks for toddlers with apple, oranges, banana, blackberries, cucumber.

 • Need Snacks To Go? - A taste test is meant to be eaten at home, but these same foods can easily be packed up to go!
-Check out how we make Snack Packs to take to the park, beach, or on a road trip!
+Check out how we make Healthy Snack Packs for Kids On The Go to take to the park, beach, or on a road trip!

 • The Leftovers - So obviously it's best when there are no leftovers!
 But, a few extra slices of apple, melon, banana or any fruit, I throw in our Smoothie Bucket.